icub-tech-iit/documentation/docs/icub_operating_systems/other-machines/icub-server-laptop.md

 ## NFS Server

 The laptop hosts two directories and export them using nfs.
-Both of them are mounted by the other machines on the network, by the icub-head and by the laptop iteself :
+Both of them are mounted by the other machines on the network, by the icub-head and by the laptop itself :

 -   `/exports/code` - this contains the robot software sources such as YARP, iCub Software.
 -   `/local/yarp` - this contains the YARP configuration files, shared by all the machine in the network.

-For this to work you need:
+For this to work you need to:

 -   install nfs server on the laptop: